 -

-Natural Remedies: Propolis is used in ointments and sprays to treat wounds, burns, and skin conditions.
+Natural Remedies: Propolis is commonly used in ointments and sprays to treat wounds, burns, and skin conditions.
 Its antibacterial properties help prevent infection and promote healing.

 -